This is not just about going paperless. It is about rewiring who holds power in the digital economy. Below is a tour of the key building blocks.

 9. ULIP: Democratization of Logistics

-ULIP connects ports, rail, road and air logistics into a single information layer.
+ULIP connects ports, rail and road into one logistics layer.

 The Unified Logistics Interface Platform (ULIP) integrates data from ports, airports, railways and road transport.
 Instead of each node guarding its own siloed information, ULIP allows authorized players to see end-to-end shipment status, improving efficiency and reducing delays.